suraj95/Spark-on-Docker/README.md

 # Start Spark Cluster

-This Currently supports one master and three workers, which I have hardcoded in the docker-compose.yml file.
-I will keep updating as I make progress on being able to dynamically scale the number of workers up and down.
+This currently supports one master and upto 5 workers (beyond which the cluster can get hanged).
+I will keep updating as I make progress.

 The docker-compose.yml refers to two important properties, namely ports and expose: